thehalb/thehalb2.github.io/content/_index.md

       image:
         filename: logosnf.jpg

   - block: contact
     content:
       title: Get in Touch
       text: |
         Want to collaborate, join the lab, or learn more about our work?
         Reach out to us – we're happy to hear from you.

       email: juliane.kaemmer@unibe.ch
+      address:
+        - Department of Emergency Medicine
+        - University of Bern
+        - Switzerland
       actions:
         - label: Full contact page
           url: /contact/

 ---